Census 2016: More Canadians than ever living alone

 More Canadians are opting to live alone as the country’s population ages and as women become better able to foot the household bills by themselves.

-Those are the findings of the latest data from the 2016 census, which looks at the number of people who share the same roof, the types of families Canadians are choosing, and the range of languages they can speak.

 For the first time in the country’s history, the number of one-person households has surpassed all other types of living situations.

-They accounted for 28.2 per cent of all households last year, more than the percentage of couples with children, couples without children, single-parent families, multiple-family households, and all other combinations of people living together.
+They accounted for 28.2 per cent of all households last year, more than the percentage of couples with children, couples without children, single-parent families, multiple family households and all other combinations of people living together.

-That mirrors trends in the United States and the United Kingdom, but is still significantly lower than other developed countries.
-In Germany, for instance, 41.4 per cent of people lived alone in 2015.

-But, even as living single is becoming more common, there are some demographic groups in Canada that are bucking the trend.
-The proportion of women over the age of 65 who are living alone has fallen from 38.3 per cent in 2001 to 33 per cent last year, while the ranks of those who were married or living common-law increased.
+But while single living is becoming more common, there are some demographic groups in Canada that are bucking that trend.
+The proportion of women over the age of 65 who are living alone fell from 38.3 per cent in 2001 to 33 per cent last year, while the ranks of those who were married or living common-law increased.

 And the number of young adults between the ages of 20 and 34 who are living with at least one parent is also on the rise.

 In terms of language, the census finds that Canadians are becoming increasingly diverse.
 The influx of immigrants has created a country in which more of us speak a language other than English or French at home.

 But the number of Canadians who can speak both of Canada’s official languages is also increasing after a decade of levelling off.

 Families, households and marital status